 Take Highway 1 toward Los Angeles for ocean views through Malibu.
 Popular stops include Zuma Beach, Malibu Pier, and Santa Monica Pier.

 For a museum stop, plan for the Getty Villa in Malibu.
-Admission is free, but you need a timed-entry reservation.
+Admission is free, but you need a timed-entry reservation booked in advance.

 Overnight: Los Angeles, or Santa Monica if you want to stay near the beach.

 - Road conditions: Winter storms can cause rockfall and closures.
-Check updates before you commit to a through-route.
+Check updates before you commit to a through-route on Highway 1.

 - Bookings: Hearst Castle tours and the Getty Villa use timed entry.
 Reserve early for peak dates.